TanStack/query/docs/src/pages/docs/api.md

   - A function like `attempt => Math.min(attempt > 1 ?
 2 ** attempt * 1000 : 1000, 30 * 1000)` applies exponential backoff.
   - A function like `attempt => attempt * 1000` applies linear backoff.
 - `staleTime: number | Infinity`
   - The time in milliseconds after data is considered stale.
-This only applies to the hook it is defined on.
+This value only applies to the hook it is defined on.
-  - If set to `Infinity`, query will never go stale
+  - If set to `Infinity`, the data will never be considered stale
 - `cacheTime: number | Infinity`
   - The time in milliseconds that unused/inactive cache data remains in memory.
 When a query's cache becomes unused or inactive, that cache data will be garbage collected after this duration.
 When different cache times are specified, the longest one will be used.
   - If set to `Infinity`, will disable garbage collection